Exciting waters ahead!

 We think that the JSON-save format is nearly bug-free so we are rolling out two new commands “/swapserializer” and “/upgrade”.
 The first lets you change the active serializer while the server is running.
 The second applies upgrade scripts from us over the JSON save files.

-- Change your serializer to JSON with “/swapserializer” if you are not already using it (we are sorry for people using ProtoBuf with V18.104.22.168 who can’t use this command and therefore are unable to upgrade their save files)
+- Start the server with the old launcher.
+Change the serializer to JSON with “/swapserializer” if you are not already using it (we are sorry for people using ProtoBuf with V126.96.36.199 who can’t use this command and therefore are unable to upgrade their save files)

 - Use “/save” and close the server